 Alternatively, the administrator may decide to recommend a pre-pack administration sale, in which the assets and business of the old company are sold to a new company which may or may not be owned by the directors of the existing company.
 As the debts remain with the existing company, then newco is able to trade with a clean slate financially.
-This type of procedure is often referred to as a “pre pack”.
-However, before a pre-pack sale can be executed the administrator must be able to show that this option is the most beneficial for creditors and would result in higher returns than any alternative procedure.
+This type of procedure is often referred to as a “pre-pack”.
+Before a pre-pack sale can be executed the administrator must be able to demonstrate that this option is the most beneficial for creditors and would result in higher returns than any alternative procedure.

 In the unfortunate situation that the company is unable to recover from its current financial concerns it will be placed into voluntary liquidation, during which all of its assets are sold and the company itself is dissolved.
 The insolvency practitioner will ensure that directors are protected from accusations of wrongful trading by handling the company’s final transactions and closing duties at this time, although a director conduct report will be compiled afterwards which will examine the transactions during the years leading up to the company’s eventual insolvency.